Work expands to fill the period of time available for its completion. If you’re into productivity, you’ll know this proverb as Parkinson’s Law.

 Learn to Prioritize

 These are tasks where 10% of what you do is important and 90% is absolutely useless when it comes to Parkinson’s Law.
 This forces you to tend to the important tasks—feeds you need to read in order to improve in your work (for instance, if you’re a web designer who needs to read up on new practices), and emails that are actually high-priority.
+To help you with this, Lifehack’s got this free guide on How To Create More Time Out Of A Busy Schedule to help you prioritize your everyday tasks.
+Grab your free guide here.

 Experiment with how far you can take this.
 Make your criteria for what makes an email important very strict and the penalties harsh!
 That means using the Delete button, by the way—I’m not advocating violence against your colleagues.